 Canvas Introduction: For this assignment, you will a) change your profile picture on Canvas, b) make an introduction to your instructor and your peers as requested in the designated discussion board answering each of the posted questions related to this course, and c) respond to at least two peers' posts.

-This assignment is due by Friday of the first week of classes (August 18, 2023).
+This assignment is due by Friday August 30, 2024.